mjyang0902/Data-Structure/stack/README.md

 A stack is a fundamental data structure that follows the *last-in, first-out* (LIFO) policy, meaning that the most recently inserted element is the first one to be removed.
 This concept draws parallels with real-world stacks, like the spring-loaded plates in cafeterias, where only the top plate is accessible.
 A stack can be implemented using either an **array** or a **linked list**.

 ## Attribute
 A stack is characterized by its top attribute, which represents the last element that was pushed onto the stack.
-In the case of an array implementation, top corresponds to the index of the last element in the array.
+In the case of an array implementation, top corresponds to the index of the last element in the stack.

 ## Operations
 ### PUSH